cs276-site/cs276-site/suggested-reading.md

 nav_order: 5
 ---

+*	[Scribe notes from past semesters](/assets/lecture-notes/CS_276_Old_Scribe_Notes.pdf)
+*	Scribe notes for this semester are found in our [shared Overleaf project](https://www.overleaf.com/4483254187fjrmyctxzxfq#d396c1) and can be viewed by compiling `collection-F24.tex`.
+*	Course materials from a previous iteration of this course: [CS 276 - Fall 2014](http://people.eecs.berkeley.edu/~sanjamg/assets/classes/cs276-fall14/)

 ## CS 171 - Undergrad Cryptography
 *	Course materials from [CS 171 - Spring 2024](https://eecs171.com/) (Undergraduate Cryptography).
 This is the precursor to our course, and we assume students are familiar with the content.
 *   Katz and Lindell's textbook [Introduction to Modern Cryptography](http://staff.ustc.edu.cn/~mfy/moderncrypto/reading%20materials/Introduction_to_Modern_Cryptography.pdf) is written at an advanced undergraduate level and matches much of the curriculum from CS 171.

-## CS 276
-*	[Scribe notes from past semesters](/assets/lecture-notes/CS_276_Old_Scribe_Notes.pdf)
-*	Scribe notes for this semester are found in our [shared Overleaf project](https://www.overleaf.com/4483254187fjrmyctxzxfq#d396c1) and can be viewed by compiling `collection-F24.tex`.
-*	Course materials from a previous iteration of this course: [CS 276 - Fall 2014](http://people.eecs.berkeley.edu/~sanjamg/assets/classes/cs276-fall14/)

 ## Other Resources
 *   Boneh and Shoup's upcoming book [A Graduate Course in Applied Cryptography](https://toc.cryptobook.us/book.pdf)